yangyijiu/screw-classifier/README.md

 #### Step 1: Screw Alignment

 We provide a script, `screw_alignment.py`, located in the `Data_enhancement` directory.
 This script will align the screws in the dataset.
 If the `draw_line` flag is set to `true`, it can draw the standard auxiliary lines on the images.
 However, it's recommended not to draw these lines during enhancement.
-The alignment details will be saved in `start_positions.pkl` for further use in enhancement.
+The alignment details will be saved in `rotation_angle.pkl` for further use in enhancement.
 The aligned images will be saved in the `./archive-align` directory.

 ```bash
 python Data_enhancement/screw_alignment.py --old ../archive --align ../archive-align --draw_line